Radar jamming and deception: Radar burn-through

 The burn-through range is the distance from the radar at which the jamming is ineffective.
 When a target is within this range, the radar receives an adequate target skin return to track it.
 The burn through range is a function of the target RCS (Radar cross-section), jamming ERP (Effective radiated power), the radars ERP and required J/S (for the jamming to be effective).

 Inadvertent jamming

 In some cases, jamming of either type may be caused by friendly sources.
 Inadvertent mechanical jamming is fairly common because it is indiscriminate and affects any nearby radars, hostile or not.
 Electronic jamming can also be inadvertently caused by friendly sources, usually powerful EW platforms operating within range of the affected radar.

 Countermeasures

+Electronic counter-countermeasures (ECCMs) are used to reduce or completely suppress the effects of radar jamming.
+There are several methods, some of which are listed below as examples: